localstack/snowflake-docs/content/en/user-guide/web-user-interface/index.md

 ## Introduction

-The Snowflake emulator provides a web user interface (UI) accessible via a web browser.
+The Snowflake emulator provides a simple web user interface (UI) accessible via a web browser.
 The Web UI allows you to:

 * Run SQL queries and view results using a Query Editor.
 * View detailed request/response traces of API calls.